MapleRecall/Font-Messer/README.md

 ## Usage

-Modify the code in `index.js` to generate custom fonts.
+1. Change config in `index.js` to generate custom fonts.
+1. Then run `npm run mess` to generate the font

+## Configuration

 ### `fontPath` Path to the font file